Coactive TVUser-centered

 position of the viewer within the program.
 Web services architectures

-can be based on this TVC parameter to allow any site to serve content
+can be based on this TVC parameter to allow any Web site to serve content

 that is synced to a program.